WebRTC Leaks: What Are They and How Can I Prevent Them?

 Local IP address vs. public IP address

-Your public IP address is assigned to your router by your internet service provider (ISP).
-It’s safer to share this online, since your public IP address is traced back to your ISP.
-This could reveal your geographic location, but not your exact address.
+Your internet service provider (ISP) assigns your public IP address to your router.
+Sharing this online is safer since your public IP address is traced back to your ISP.
+This could reveal your geographic location but not your exact address.

 How to complete a WebRTC leak test

-In addition to letting you stream Netflix, your VPN should be able to shield your real IP address from potential harm, no matter the circumstances.
-The results of your IP leak test will help you determine how well your VPN is doing its job.
+In addition to letting you stream Netflix, your VPN should be able to shield your actual IP address from potential harm, no matter the circumstances.
+Your IP leak test results will help you determine how well your VPN performs.
 Here’s how to perform a WebRTC leak test:

-1. Disconnect from your VPN service and make sure it’s turned off, closed out of, etc.
+1. Disconnect from your VPN service and ensure it’s turned off, closed out, etc.

 2. Check your IP address by typing what’s my IP into your browser bar or visiting WhatsMyIPAddress.com.
 Your internet service provider (ISP) will show you your IP address.
 Write it down in a safe place.